DJDevon3/My_Circuit_Python_Projects/Boards/espressif/Unexpected Maker Feather S3/3.5 TFT Featherwing/Feather Weather MQTT Touch Open-Meteo/README.md

 ## Uses Open-Meteo.com for free online weather updates

 ![screenshot](https://github.com/user-attachments/assets/d3e02e73-cdfe-4ec6-bc5f-0e70463ea007)
-- Labels in blue are online data (airport data).
+- Labels in blue are online data (closest airport NOAA data).
 Labels in orange are on-board sensor elements.
 - As you can see there can be large descrpencies between online data at an airport vs your home.

 ### Hardware: